Behind the curtain of new power-features that will make the smart professional VR headset even smarter

 More to look for

-Now VRgineers is planning to release three upgrades, available later this year to new and current users, which will raise the bar again, defining a new category of smart professional VR headsets.
+Now VRgineers is planning to release three upgrades which will raise the bar again, defining a new category of smart professional VR headsets.

 The first two upgrades are on the software side.
 Building on existing XTAL sensors already present in the headset, they will unleash their full capabilities, giving users new unexpected features: inside-out tracking enabling full 6DoF movement without the need for external tracking hardware, and advanced eye-tracking for foveated rendering, marketing analytics, improved headset security and more.